GINNOV/iamsblog/Amiga/Tools/releases/README.md

 **GUI**: Sentil is a great app for managing the quarantine and signing.
 Free to use.
 It's [here](https://github.com/alienator88/Sentinel).

-**Prerefences**: If you know what this means I don't have to explain it how to use it. :-)
+**Prerefences**: If you know what this means I don't have to explain how to use it. :-)

 Enjoy.